 Students who recently completed the HiSET high-school equivalency diploma are eligible for a Delgado “Achiever Scholarship Award” to help pay for Spring 2021 classes.
 Those who enroll for 12 credit hours can earn $500; those enrolling for six credit hours can earn $250.

 Streamlined Tuition and Fees

 Non-resident students will be charged about half what they were charged previously, according to the college’s most recent tuition and fee schedule.
 For example, an in-state resident signing up for a full load of classes—12 credit hours or more—would pay $2,040 in tuition and fees under the current schedule.
 An out-of-state resident would pay $4,184.
-Starting in the Fall 2020 semester, both will pay the same, smaller amount.
+Starting in the Spring 2021 semester, both will pay the same, smaller amount.

 Enrollment services at Delgado are now completely virtual.
 Students should visit the Online Welcome Desk for help with all matters related to enrollment.
 Delgado now offers live chat and virtual appointments in addition to email and phone options to assist with scheduling classes for Fall Semester, applying and checking on the status of financial aid, checking the status of an application for admission, and registering for classes through the LoLA online system.

 New Delgado students are no longer required to take the Accuplacer placement exam.
 Instead, they are automatically eligible for placement into foundational courses.
 Options remain for those who have qualifying ACT scores or can otherwise show that they are eligible for higher placement.
 New and continuing Delgado students may discuss options with an advisor online.

 The Student Services area as Delgado has replaced actual lines and waiting rooms with virtual, mobile lines through the QLess app.
 The app enables students to schedule appointments and receive a text message when their turn is approaching.